sethbergman/express-nitrous/README.md

 [HTML5 UP](http://html5up.net/) has many beautiful templates that you can download for free.

 When you download the ZIP file, it will come with *index.html*, *images*, *css* and *js* folders.
-So, how do you integrate it with Hackathon Starter?
-Hackathon Starter uses Bootstrap CSS framework, but these templates do not.
+So, how do you integrate it with Operation Code?
+Operation Code uses Bootstrap CSS framework, but these templates do not.
 Trying to use both CSS files at the same time will likely result in undesired effects.

 **Note:** Using the custom templates approach, you should understand that you cannot reuse any of the views I have created: layout, home page, api browser, login, signup, account management, contact.
 Those views were built using Bootstrap grid and styles.
 You will have to manually update the grid using a different syntax provided in the template. **Having said that, you can mix and match if you want to do so: Use Bootstrap for main app interface, and a custom template for a landing page.**